pmeaster/ArcheologyTools/README.md

 # Archaeological Renaissance (ArchaeologyTools)

 This repository contains the source code for a set of mapping and analysis tools.
-These tools were used to explore the archeological discoveries presented in the four-part series ***Archeological Renaissance***, which is also contained within this repository.
+These tools were used to explore the archeological discoveries presented in the four-part series ***Archaeological Renaissance***, which is also contained within this repository.

 ## Documents: